Geastrum pectinatum

-Taxonomy, classification, and naming
+G. pectinatum grows on the ground in open woods.
+Although uncommon, it has a cosmopolitan distribution and has been collected in Eurasia, the Americas, Australia, and Africa.
+It is inedible.

+Taxonomy

 Christian Hendrik Persoon published the first description of Geastrum pectinatum in 1801.
 In 1860, Miles Joseph Berkeley and Moses Ashley Curtis described the species Geastrum biplicatum (originally named Geaster biplicatus), based on specimens sent to them by Charles Wright that he obtained from the Bonin Islands during the North Pacific Exploring and Surveying Expedition.
 Japanese mycologist Sanshi Imai considered this identical with G. pectinatum in a 1936 publication.
-In 1959, mycologist J.T.
-Palmer reported comparing the original specimen collected by Persoon with fresh samples of what were then thought to be the distinct species G. plicatum and G. tenuipes (named by English naturalist Miles Joseph Berkeley in 1838 and 1848, respectively) and concluded the three specimens were synonymous; the original Persoon specimen was then designated as the neotype.
+In 1959, mycologist J. T. Palmer reported comparing the original specimen collected by Persoon with fresh samples of what were then thought to be the distinct species G. plicatum and G. tenuipes (named by English naturalist Miles Joseph Berkeley in 1838 and 1848, respectively) and concluded the three specimens were synonymous; the original Persoon specimen was then designated as the neotype.

 In Ponce de Leon's classification of Geastrum, he placed the species in the subgenus Geastrum, section Geastrum, as the type of the subsection Sulcostomata, group Pectinatum.
 Other species in this group—characterized by a determinate peristome surrounded by a groove—are G. xerophilum, and G. furfuraceum.
 In Stanek's (1958) infrageneric concept, G. pectinatum is placed in section Perimyceliata (encompassing species whereby the mycelial layer covers the entire endoperidium), in subsection Glabrostomata, which includes species with plicate peristomes.

 The specific epithet is derived from the Latin pectinatum, "like a comb".
 Its common names include the "beaked earthstar" or the "beret earthstar".
 Samuel Frederick Gray called it the "comblike shell-puff" in his 1821 "A Natural Arrangement of British Plants".

 Description

-Immature specimens – diameter – are roughly spherical and begin their development submerged in the ground, but gradually push above ground during maturation.
-In this state the outer surface is covered with mycelia, which forms a soft, fluffy coat that holds soil and debris to the outer surface.
+Immature specimens are 1 to 2 cm across and roughly spherical.
+They begin their development submerged in the ground, but gradually emerge with maturity.
+The young outer surface is covered with mycelia, which forms a soft, fluffy coat that holds soil and debris.
 The young fruit bodies often have a rounded knob or protuberance.
 Like other members of genus Geastrum, G. pectinatum has a fruit body wall that is multilayered.
 At maturity, the outer layer (the exoperidium) splits open from the top in a stellate (star-shaped) manner into 7–9 rays that support the spore sac contained within the inner wall (the endoperidium).
 The expanded specimens are up to 5 cm broad and 6 cm tall.
 The rays of the exoperidium bend back (reflex), simultaneously elevating the spore sac above the ground in what is known as the fornicate condition; this position exposes the spore sac to more air currents, aiding spore dispersal.
 The surface of the rays often crack to reveal lighter-colored areas, especially along the edges.
 Together with a well-developed layer of mycelium, the rays are typically bound to fragments of earth or forest duff.